rengokantai/udlearedisscra/README.md

 - Master starts saving in the bg and starts buffering all new commands that will modify the dataset
 - After bg saving the master transfers the database file to the slave
 - the slave saves the files to the disk and loads it into memory
 - the master sends all buffered commands to the slave

+persistence options
+- RDB - point in time snapshots
+- AOF - write operation logging
+- disabled
--
+- Both RDB and AOF